 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Catawba, approximately 64% of students took out student loans averaging $6,533 a year.
 That adds up to $26,132 over four years for those students.

 The student loan default rate at Catawba is 6.5%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Catawba are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 153 students took at least one online class at Catawba College.
-This is an increase from the 85 students who took online classes the previous year.
+In 2020-2021, 326 students took at least one online class at Catawba College.
+This is a decrease from the 977 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|